spatie/laravel-open-telemetry/docs/installation-setup.md

     'queue' => [
         /*
-         * When enabled, any measurements you make in a queued job that implement
+         * When enabled, any measurements (spans) you make in a queued job that implements
-         * TraceAware will belong to the same trace that was started in
+         * `TraceAware` will automatically belong to the same trace that was
-         * the process that dispatched the job.
+         * started in the process that dispatched the job.
          */
         'make_queue_trace_aware' => true,

         /*
-         * When this is set to false, only jobs the implement
+         * When this is set to `false`, only jobs the implement
-         * TraceAware will be trace aware.
+         * `TraceAware` will be trace aware.
          */
         'all_jobs_are_trace_aware_by_default' => true,